aboamer/concurrency/README.md

 - Having immutable fields referring ti immutable instances has a better performance than being volatile.
 - Try to design around shared mutability: encapsulate mutable state well, and share only immutable data.
 - OR, make everything immutable but use function composition.
+- Try to design for quick threads.
+- Countdownlatch --> coordination for taks have no results to return.
+-